|

 Reader Stamford Rawson; Tenant Mycroft Jones; The

-Irregulars; Sholto Jiminez; Birdy Edwards; Atherton;
+Irregulars; Sholto Jiminez; Birdy Edwards;

-Stanley Markovitch; Irene Klein; Mordecai Ricci;
+Atherton; Stanley Markovitch; Irene Klein;

-Jefferson Burns; Murdo Olsen; Villagers
+Mordecai Ricci; Jefferson Burns; Murdo Olsen;

 Date: circa 2193